danhowett/trace/README.md

 **Custody** — chain-of-custody entries linked to evidence items, recording each handling event (acquired, transferred, analysed, returned) for a defensible audit trail.

-**IOCs** — indicators of compromise with inline **MITRE ATT&CK** technique lookup (search by what you observed — e.g. "powershell", "lsass", "scheduled task"- no need to remember every MITRE ATT&CK tactic).
+**IOCs** — indicators of compromise with inline **MITRE ATT&CK** technique lookup (search by what you observed — e.g. "powershell", "lsass", "scheduled task"- no need to remember every ATT&CK tactic).
 Each IOC records an **observed-at** time (when it was seen, distinct from when it was logged) so the timeline reflects reality.
 IOCs can be viewed as a flat list or grouped **by host**.

 **Actions** — response tasks with owner, priority, due date, and status.
 Supports **recurring** actions (e.g. twice-daily briefings) with per-instance completion tracking.